Karl-Weisenburger/WindDensity-MBIR/docs/source/install.rst

 Installation
 ============

-The ``wind_density_tomo`` package currently is only available to download and install from source through GitHub.
+The ``winddensity_mbir`` package currently is only available to download and install from source through GitHub.

 Downloading and installing from source